You don't need to build auth.

 });

-Your callback handler receives the authorization code.
-Exchange it for an access token (JWT) and a refresh token.
-The JWT contains the user's identity, email, and any custom claims like their subscription plan.
+Your callback receives ?code=....
+Exchange it server-side for an access token (JWT) and a refresh token.
+Store both in httpOnly cookies.

 const res = await fetch("https://astapa.com/api/platform/token", {